payingattention/linkjs/README.md

 Link
 ====

-Link is an experimental browser-based computing environment for running client-side JS apps on a "filesystem" comprised of web services.
+Link is an experimental browser environment for running client-side JS apps on a "filesystem" comprised of web services.
 It builds from some of the principles of Plan9 ([the operating system from Bell Labs](http://plan9.bell-labs.com/plan9/)) with the goal of separating apps from the online services they consume.
 This should give users more control